nwoke008/alx-low_level_programming/0x01-variables_if_else_while/README.md

-possible combinations of single-digit numbers
+all possible different combinations of two digits